axr/core/README.md

 Prototype
 =========
-The Prototype is an application written in C++.
+The prototype of the AXR library and applications is written in C++.
 It uses Qt for parsing XML and rendering the graphics, as well as other functionality.
 It serves as a testing ground and for developing the initial draft of the core library that will power the AXR platform.

 Repository manager
 ===================